SourceLabsLLC/administrate_batch_actions/README.md

 * `def approve_batch_action; ...; end`
 * etc

-The gem will auto-generate route entries for controller actions matches to this pattern.
+The gem will auto-generate route entries for controller actions that match this pattern.
 For instance-- if I have an action below:

 ```
 def delete_batch_action